 Drawing on PDFs doesn’t require expensive software or advanced technical skills.
 Whether you use browser-based tools, built-in system features, or dedicated applications, the key is finding a solution that fits your workflow.

-You can also learn how to add text boxes, highlight key points, or edit your PDF to make your files more dynamic.
+You can also learn how to add text boxes, insert an image into a PDF, highlight key points, or edit your PDF to make your files more dynamic.
 These tips will help you work efficiently and bring your ideas to life on any PDF.